-If you are not a citizen or permanent resident of the United States you are an international student.
+If you are not a citizen or permanent resident of the United States, you are considered an international student.
 You will complete the same application and be evaluated the same way all Bennington applicants are evaluated.
-However, as an international student there are just a few additional steps.
+However, as an international student, there are a few additional steps.

-- If you are unable to have official scores sent directly to Bennington, you may request that your school official either submit them with the Common Application school report or email them to firstname.lastname@example.org.
+SAT and ACT are optional for all applicants.
+If you would like to include scores but are unable to have official scores sent directly to Bennington, you may request that your school official either submit them with the Common Application school report or email them to email@example.com.

-- An interview.
+Interviews are optional, but encouraged.
 These one-on-one conversations with an admissions counselor allow us time to get to know you, to hear about your goals and interests, and to learn about the questions that drive you and your work.
 Likewise, these discussions are a good opportunity for you to ask us about Bennington.
-You can schedule an off-campus interview here.
+Students who are unable to visit campus can schedule a video interview.

 Scholarships and Financial Aid for International Students